LLM, Master & Diploma – Application Instructions

 If an individual wishes to write specifically about your qualifications for the University of New Hampshire School of Law, he or she may send a letter to us at:

 UNH School of Law

 2 White Street

 It may be sent electronically to email@example.com

-All applicants to the Master degree and diploma programs must submit official transcripts of a baccalaureate degree.
-All applicants to the LL.M. degree program must submit official transcripts of a completed JD, LL.B or recognized equivalent law degree.
+All applicants must submit official transcripts of a baccalaureate degree.
+Applicants to the LL.M. degree program must submit official transcripts of a completed JD, LL.B or recognized equivalent law degree.

 Official transcript means:

 A paper or electronic transcript certified by the issuing institution and delivered directly to the law school; or